octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 In order to perform a formal verification, a formal tool (also called proof assistant) must be used.
 The _Coq_ proof assistant has been chosen to perform formal verification on Tezos smart contracts. _Coq_ provides a language for defining theorems and for proving these theorems.
 The proof process relies on:
 - a theory (i.e. a base foundation of mathematic): We will introduce this branch of mathematics is called **Type theory**, and more specifically the Calculus of Construction which is the building principle of _Coq_.
-- expressing the Michelson language as a formal definition: theoretically speaking (GADT, Monad), in practice (Mi-cho-coq)
+- expressing the Michelson language as a formal definition: theoretically speaking (GADT, Monad), in practice (Mi-Cho-Coq)
 - formalizing a Michelson script into a theorem and proving this theorem (in the next [section](/formal-verification/modeling-theorem)).

 The goal is to: